Brandon-Boyle/theif-mystery/README.md

 # theif-mystery

-solves a series of questions about a robbery and identify the criminal among a group of suspects
+solves a series of questions about a robbery and identifies the criminal among a group of suspects